What music is CD Baby sending to Facebook?

-Why isn’t Facebook in the distribution options like Spotify, Apple Music, Amazon, etc?
+Why isn’t Facebook in the distribution business like Spotify, Apple Music, Amazon, etc?

-Facebook will function a lot like YouTube Content ID in that Facebook users will upload videos that may contain music.
+For CD Baby clients, Facebook users will be able to upload videos that may contain music (or add music into video using features, e.g., Music in Instagram Stories).
 Since there’s a sync aspect to the service (music synced to user uploaded videos), we will treat Facebook like a sync licensing partner (like we do with YouTube Content ID).
 All you have to do is sign the Sync Addendum terms during the opt-in process.

 When will CD Baby begin paying out earnings from Facebook?

-CD Baby anticipates paying its artists for Facebook usage around the third quarter of 2018.
-The exact month that payment will occur is dependent upon when the first payment from Facebook is received by CD Baby.
-We will work diligently to pay artists as quickly as we can once we receive earnings from Facebook.
+CD Baby anticipates beginning to pay artists for Facebook monetization at the beginning of 2019.
+We will work diligently to pay artists as quickly as we can once we receive earnings.

 How often will CD Baby payout earnings from Facebook?